Kiranjith83/SA/SA.md

 - Data can be synced to most of the above engines as well as RedShift, S3 and DDB.
 - AWS Schema Conversion Tool AWS SCT can be used to transform between different database engines as part of migration.
   - Transforms structure of DB change while converting data between different DB engines.
+  - For example, migrate from Oracle to Aurora we need the SCT (Schema converstion Tool).
 - DMS can be used:
   - Migrate
   - Want to scaleup existing Database.